-Antisocial Personality Disorder Therapy & Counselling
+All About Antisocial Personality Disorder and How to Overcome it with Psychological Therapy & Counselling

-Antisocial Personality Disorder (ASPD) is a mental health disorder (often called a personality disorder) characterised by a pattern of disregard for the rights of other people as well as difficulties maintaining or sustaining long-term relationships.
+Antisocial Personality Disorder (ASPD) is a mental disorder (often called a personality disorder) characterised by a pattern of disregard for the rights of other people as well as difficulties maintaining or sustaining long-term relationships.

 Along with a history of rule-breaking which may involve frequently breaking the law, a lack of empathy for other people’s feelings is also common which can often be seen in impulsive or aggressive behaviours.

-It has been suggested that antisocial personality disorder often appear before the age of 8 and 80% of those diagnosed will have shown the symptoms of ASPD by the time they reach 11 years of age.
+It has been suggested that antisocial personality disorder often appears before the age of 8 and 80% of those diagnosed will have shown the symptoms of ASPD by the time they reach 11 years of age.

 Antisocial personality disorder remains a controversial diagnosis because much of what are classified as symptoms appear to be based on social norms and opinions of what acceptable social behaviour ought to look like.